prachiabhang/MSc-Bioinfo-Project-Report-2025/README.md

 # Genetic Differentiation and Phylogenetic Analysis of the Human OPN1SW Gene Across Arctic and Equatorial Populations

  **Under the guidance of Dr. Davide Pisani**
  A big thanks to **Dr. Christopher Kay**.
-The following scripts were adapted and developed during the course of this MSc project, with the valuable inputs and support.
+The following scripts were adapted and developed during the course of this MSc project, with his valuable inputs and support.

 This repository contains the scripts, analysis workflows, and figures